FFKM O-Rings (Perfluoroelastomer)

 Elastic Recovery Unlike PTFE

-Unlike PTFE, FFKM compresses and recovers like rubber, enabling true dynamic sealing in extreme environments.
+Unlike PTFE, FFKM compresses and recovers elastically, enabling reliable dynamic sealing and groove-filling in extreme chemical and temperature environments.

 Frequently Asked Questions - FFKM